 Investment properties are properties held to earn rental and/or for capital appreciation.
 Investment properties include right-of-use assets and properties under construction that meet the definition of investment properties.
-Investment properties also include land held for a currently undetermined future use.
+Investment properties also include land held for a currently undetermined future j.
+Intangible assets